Nuggies-bot/nuggies-npm/readme.md

 endAfter: String, The time after the giveaway will end

-requirements: Object, the requirements for the giveaway
+requirements: Object, the requirements for the giveaway. example: `requirements: {enabled: true, roles: ['role']}`

 channel: the channel ID the embed will be sent to